oliverwilms/audit-consolidator/README.md

 # audit-consolidator

+Many thanks to Robert Cemper for his support with bringing this idea to reality.

 IRIS Audit database logs many events such as login failures for example.
 It can be configured to log successful logins as well.

 Why is this important?
 We have a rule to disable a user account if they ave not logged in for a certain number of days.